TypeScript SDK for runtime authorization

 npm install veto-sdk

 Also available via pnpm add veto-sdk, yarn add veto-sdk, or bun add veto-sdk.
-Zero runtime dependencies in local mode.
-Cloud mode requires network access.
+Set VETO_API_KEY for cloud guard checks and rule workflows.

-The protect function wraps any tool definition and returns a guarded version with identical types.
-The wrapped tools are drop-in replacements.
+The protect function wraps supported tool definitions and returns a guarded version with matching types.
+The governed tools are drop-in replacements.

 import { protect } from 'veto-sdk';